cse110-sp23-group8/8-ball/docs/breakdown.md

 For the code and response generation, it will be helpful to use a chatbot service such as ChatGPT.

-For image creation, there are a number of services that will allow you to create images in various artistic styles such as the
+For image creation, there are a number of services that will allow you to create images in various artistic styles such as DreamStudio, which allows you to generate a fixed number of trial images free of charge.
+I have provided one example of an 8-ball rendition in the assets folder using this service.

 ## Architectural Strategies